 Counselling is not the same as giving advice.
 It is basically a relationship with another person where you are free to talk about issues you may not feel comfortable discussing with anyone else.
 This relationship will be one of warmth and safety, where you feel supported and listened to.

-Yes; the service is confidential and operates within the terms of confidentiality as laid down by the IAUCC (Irish Association for University and College Counsellors) Code of Ethics and Practice.
+Yes; the service is confidential and operates within the terms of confidentiality as laid down by the PCHEI (Psychological Counsellors in Higher Education Ireland) Code of Ethics and Practice.

 This means that nothing you talk about is disclosed to anyone outside of the service without your expressed permission, except in exceptional circumstances regarding safety.